mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 belong to a _group_ with the proper grants.
 Furthermore, the request might require headers with proper values or even ad-hoc headers from which request and user metadata are extracted.

-In the previous paragraph it is described how to enable Rönd for the pods of interest, which occurs within the _Authentication Management_ panel of Console _Design_ section.
-In the same panel, under the _policies_ tab, it is possible to define the policies and their rules.
+In the previous paragraph it is described how to enable Rönd for the pods of interest, which occurs within the _Authorization Management_ panel of Console _Design_ area.
+In the same panel, under the _policies_ tab of the Authorization section, it is possible to define the policies and their rules.
 The specific panel tab is depicted in the image below:

 ![Authentication Management panel in Console](img/auth_management_policies.png)